xcjames29/xcjames29/README.md

 ### Hi my name is Clark James Evangelista 👋
   I am a full-stack developer, currently living in Central Luzon, Philippines.
 I love solving complex algorithms and converting them into simple programs.
-One of my hobbies is learning anything & everything about new technologies.
+One of my hobbies is learning anything & everything about AI  technologies.

 📫 How to reach me:
   E-mail: cjamesevangelista@gmail.com